Respond • Recover • Protect

 • Stop sending funds immediately.

-• Document transactions and communications.
+• Document transactions, wallet addresses, and communications.

 • Contact your bank or platform support right away.